oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global/README.md

 ### `device_global` Description

-The `device_global` class is an extension that introduces device scoped memory allocations into SYCL that can be accessed within a kernel using syntax similar to C++ global variables; the class has unique instances per `sycl::device`.
-Similar to C++ global variables, a `device_global` variable have a namespace scope and is visible to all kernels within that scope.
+The `device_global` class is an extension that introduces device-scoped memory allocations into SYCL that can be accessed within a kernel using syntax similar to C++ global variables; the class has unique instances per `sycl::device`.
+Similar to C++ global variables, a `device_global` variable has a namespace scope and is visible to all kernels within that scope.

 A `device_global` class is instantiated from a class template.
 The template is parameterized by the type of the underlying allocation, and a list of properties.
 The type of the allocation also encodes the size of the allocation for potentially multidimensional array types.
-The list of properties change the functional behavior of the `device_global` instance to enable compiler and runtime optimizations.
-In the code sample two properties are used, `device_image_scope` and `host_access_write`.
-The `device_image_scope` property limits the scope of a single instance of a `device_global` from a device to a `device_image`.
-The absence of the `device_image_scope` property is not supported by the compiler.
-The `host_access` property is an assertion by the user telling the implementation whether the host code copies to or from the `device_global`.
+The list of properties lets you control the functional behavior of the `device_global` instance to enable compiler and runtime optimizations.
+In this code sample two properties are used, `device_image_scope` and `host_access_write`.

+* The `device_image_scope` property limits the scope of a single instance of a `device_global` from a device to a `device_image`.
+The `device_image_scope` property is required.

+* The `host_access` property tells the compiler how the host code accesses the `device_global`.
 The property comes in four variants `host_access_none`, `host_access_read`, `host_access_write`, and `host_access_read_write`(the default).
-The `host_access` property makes no assertion on how the device can access the `device_global`, the device can always both read and write to the `device_global` object.
+The `host_access` property makes no assertion on how the **device** can access the `device_global`: the device can always read and write to the `device_global` object.

 > **Note**: Further details on these and other properties can be found in the [Properties for `device_global` variables](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/proposed/sycl_ext_oneapi_device_global.asciidoc#properties-for-device-global-variables) section of the [SYCL `device_global` Language Specification](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/proposed/sycl_ext_oneapi_device_global.asciidoc).
 The language specification can also help you helps understand the API and of `device_globals` and restrictions on its usage.